Play-by-mail game: Fiction

 Besides articles and reviews on PBM games, authors have also published PBM fiction articles according to Shannon Muir.
-An early example called "Scapegoat" by Mike Horn appeared in the May–June 1984 issue of Paper Mayhem magazine.
-Examples include "A Loaf of Bread" by Suzanna Y. Snow about the game A Duel of a Different Color, "Dark Beginnings" by Dave Bennett about Darkness of Silverfall, and Chris Harvey's "It Was the Only Thing He Could Do...", about a conglomeration of PBM games.
+An early example is "Scapegoat" by Mike Horn, which appeared in the May–June 1984 issue of Paper Mayhem magazine.
+Other examples include "A Loaf of Bread" by Suzanna Y. Snow about the game A Duel of a Different Color, "Dark Beginnings" by Dave Bennett about Darkness of Silverfall, and Chris Harvey's "It Was the Only Thing He Could Do..." about a conglomeration of PBM games.
 Simon Williams, the gamemaster of the PBM game Chaos Trail in 2004, also wrote an article in Flagship about the possibility of writing a PBM fiction novel.

 The main character of John Darnielle's 2014 novel Wolf in White Van runs a play-by-mail role-playing game.